Not long ago my newest book, Power Up for Profits! The Smart Woman’s Guide to Online Marketing was published.

 How much work does it take?

 The amount of work for a high-traffic blog or a low-traffic blog is exactly the same.
 Your goal should be to find blogs with high visibility.

 You must find the blogs, gain permission from the owner to guest blog, write the post and help promote your appearance.
 Although this does take time, when done correctly, the benefits are plentiful.

-Be sure the blog owner will let you add in your short bio with a back link to your blog or website.
+Be sure the blog owner will let you add in your short bio with a backlink to your blog or website.
 You never, ever want to write anonymously.
 After all, this is for visibility and selling books, not just to be writing.

-In some cases, you will not be asked to write original content, but in many cases you will.
+In some cases, you will not be asked to write original content, but in many cases, you will.
 You have to determine if it is worth the time invested to create original content.

 Although this may seem like a lot of work with no pay, the fact is that it’s a very, very effective way to get visibility.
-When your systems are in place you can gain incredible benefit from blog tours and guest blogging.
+When your systems are in place you can gain incredible benefits from blog tours and guest blogging.

 As with anything, the more you use this promotions strategy, the easier it becomes.